daanx/isocline/readme.md

 ```
 $ git submodule add https://github.com/daanx/repline
 ```
-and add `repline/src/repline.c` to your build rules -- no configuration is needed, for example:
+and add `repline/src/repline.c` to your build rules -- no configuration is needed.
+For example, we can build the example program directly as:
 ```
-$ gcc -c repline/src/repline.c
+$ gcc -Iinclude -o example src/repline.c test/example.c
 ```

 ## Motivation

-Repline was created for use in the [Koka] interative compiler.
+Repline was created for use in the [Koka] interactive compiler.
 This required: pure C (no dependency on a C++ runtime or other libraries), portable (across Linux, macOS, and Windows), unicode support, a BSD-style license, and good functionality for completion and multi-line editing.